-But rather than asking where the research is going, I will try to provide an answer to the question: "Where should the empirical research on contract farming be going over the next 10 years?"
+But rather than asking where the research is going, I will try to provide an answer to the question: Where should the empirical research on contract farming be going over the next 10 years?

-Beyond my own work on the topic and my editorial work at Food Policy and the American Journal of Agricultural Economics, this is my humble attempt at steering the research agenda in directions which I believe are important.
+Beyond my own work on the topic and my editorial work at Food Policy, this is my humble attempt at steering the research agenda in directions which I believe are important.

 In doing so, I hope to provide younger researchers with a few things to think about as they develop their own research on contract farming.